 Trump’s Renewed Russia Sanctions Look A Lot Like Obama’s

-New measures target Russian officials, and a martial arts training firm linked to a pro-Putin biker gang.
+New measures target Russian officials and a martial arts training firm linked to a pro-Putin biker gang.

 - By Robbie GramerRobbie Gramer is a staff writer at Foreign Policy.
 He writes for The Cable, FP’s real-time take on all things, well, foreign policy.
 Before he joined FP in 2016, he used to think in a tank, managing the NATO portfolio at the Atlantic Council for three years.
 He’s a graduate of American University’s School of International Service, where he studied international relations and European affairs.
 He has lived in both Washington and Brussels, though he grew up in Idaho and Oregon, so he’s a West Coaster at heart.
 When he’s not busy reporting, he’s probably busy starting three new books before he has finished the last one or planning a trip to a national park he hasn’t visited yet.